Giabibi/CSFMLBasics/doc/exercise1.md

   // Check if there is DISPLAY variable in 'env'
 }
 ```
-_It is now up to you to see if the variable exists._
+_It's now up to you to see if the variable exists._
 <br/><br/>
 _Utils functions:_
 - strncmp